kuzzleio/sdk-jvm/doc/1/controllers/document/search/index.md

 Koncorde filters will be translated into an Elasticsearch query.

 ::: warning
-Koncorde `bool` operator and `regexp` clause are not supported for search queries.
+Koncorde `bool` operator and `regexp` clauses are not supported for search queries.
 :::

 ---